Thousands of employers have used our templates to get their records straight.

 What do I have to record in a piecework agreement?

 An employee and employer may enter into an agreement to be paid a piecework rate under the Horticulture Award or Wine Award.
 If you’re paying piecework rates, you must record it in a written piecework agreement.

 You need a written piecework agreement signed by you and each employee.
 The agreement has to be genuinely made:

 - without pressuring the employee

 - before the employee starts performing piecework

 The piecework agreement must set out the piecework rate.
+Piecework rates must be set at the time a piecework agreement is made.
+The rates must also be reviewed regularly by your employer.
 For help on how to calculate piecework rates go to our Pay & piecework rates page.

 You need to give the employee a copy of the piecework agreement and keep a copy for your own time and wages records.